Where We Started 1891 – 1901

 In May 1902, a second wave of pioneers took over, as EEL&PC became the first municipally owned electric utility in Canada.
 During the new century, the utility grew from operating 75 kW of power generation to 1,050 MW by 1979.
 Along the way it developed one of the world’s first 10,000 KW turbo-generators (1928), Canada’s largest steam boiler (1931) and Canada’s largest thermal plant (1941).
 In 1970, the still municipally owned operation became Edmonton Power and opened the first North American power plant to have a spring-supported foundation.

-Edmonton Power became a regional leader in fossil fuel power generation over the next 25 years, expanding its natural gas-fired Clover Bar plant to 660 MW and developing the first two coal-fired units at Genesee, Alberta with a gross capacity of 820 MW.
-These two facilities are still in operation today.
+Edmonton Power became a regional leader in thermal power generation over the next 25 years, expanding its natural gas-fired Clover Bar plant to 660 MW and developing the first two coal-fired units at Genesee, Alberta with a gross capacity of 820 MW.
+These two facilities are still in operation today – optimized and innovated to continue to deliver reliable power for Alberta’s economy.

 Edmonton Power Corporation (EPCOR) 1995-2009